garbled1/gnhast/README.md

 The core system of gnhast is written in C.  However, because the collectors are simply separate processes that communicate with gnhastd, they can be written in any language.
-Additionally, collectors that are not directly launched by gnhastd (scripts) com municate to gnhastd via a simple TCP API.
+Additionally, collectors that are not directly launched by gnhastd (scripts) communicate to gnhastd via a simple TCP API.
 Because of this, they could even reside on a different machine, or machines, than the master gnhastd.